JohnOberhauser/VMR-Link/README.md

 VMR-Link was created for two reasons:

 1: Reduce boiler plate code for ensuring an update function in your view model is not call again while live data is in a loading state.
+See the `update` function in the `Link.kt` class file to better understand what I mean.

 2: Add a wrapper class `Resource` to help you determine the state of your data at the UI layer.